 After users choose their desired drink, they could order the drink by clicking on ‘order now’ button on drink description page.
 The data will be transmitted to microcontroller through UART protocol[2] of Bluetooth module.
 The microcontroller will accept the data from Bluetooth module and tell the numbers of cycle needed to send platform to target drink to stepper motor.
 The microcontroller will keep stepper motor working until all the required drink are processed.
-Microcontroller will also send the drink are being made to LCD and let it display the status of the machine, for instance, what drink is being made, how many beverages still need to be added.
+Microcontroller will also send the message “Drink is being made” to LCD and let it display the status of the machine, for instance, what drink is being made, how many beverages still need to be added.

 The key firmware includes stepper motor, linear actuator and drink disperser.
 The stepper motor needs to drive the belt rolling and thus move the platform.
-After platform sent to the target place, the linear actuator is responsible for rise up the stroke and open the valve of the dispenser.
+After platform sent to the target place, the linear actuator is responsible to rise up the stroke and open the valve of the dispenser.
 After the valve is opened, microcontroller needs to tell linear actuator to withdraw the stroke.

 2.0 Description of Algorithms: